 Map units are based on NatureServe's Ecological Systems classification and represent the natural plant communities that may have been present during the reference period.
 Each BPS map unit is matched with a model of vegetation succession.
 The actual time period for this data set is a composite of both the historical context provided by the fire regime and vegetation dynamics models and the more recent field and geospatial inputs used to create it.LF 2014 and earlier versions: BPS is unchanged from LF National's BPS except for updates made to water, barren, and snow classes (additions or removal), so that non-vegetated cover types within the BPS product matches LF existing vegetation and fuel products.

-LF 2016 Remap and the LF 2020 Update: BPS now includes the following products as attributes of BPS to ensure the linkage of these characteristics to BPS is maintained.
+LF 2016 Remap and beyond: BPS now includes the following products as attributes of BPS to ensure the linkage of these characteristics to BPS is maintained.

 Product availability